khakhalin/notes/keywords/bash.md

     * `head -30 filename` or `head -c 30 filename` to change the number of lines.
     * Is typically used for piping, to only save the beginning of the output: `some_command | head -c 10 log.txt`
     * `tail -c 10 filename` - exactly same thing, but for the end.
 Is useful for piping and logging when key info comes at the end.
+* `date` - shows current date and time.
+Using something like `date '+%Y/%m/%d %H:%M:%S'` one can generate custom date-time strings.

 **Create**
 * `mkdir folder_name` - create a folder.